Idiot’s guide to Power supplies

 Adjustable 1A power supply

 This is a simple variable output power supply.
 Now, left of this circuit would be standard line voltage transformer (110-220/18V) and a standard rectifier block with smoothing caps (10000uF or more).
-The heatsink of the 317 regulator must be isolated from the ground (aluminium heatsink).
+The heatsink of the 317 regulator must be isolated from the ground (aluminum heatsink).

-3A 13.8V fixed-voltage power supply
+3A 13.8V fixed-voltage power supply;

 This is a pretty strait-forward circuit.
 You might need to bypass C5 with a bigger capacitor (10-100uF).
 Diode D makes up for the BE loss of 0.7V of the 2N3055 transistor.
 If you need higher voltage, use 7815 instead of 7812 and connect pin 3 directly to ground.
 This will give you 14-14.3V on the output.
 I built several power supplies like that for my CB/ham stations and they work very well.
 Of course you have to add mains transformer and rectifier bridge + smoothing caps, just like above.
 Caps should be as big as possible (20000uF or more).